 54. The Oracle is predicated on the precept that pathos is a just component of understanding philosophy.

-55. We cannot forget that every property of the principles of philosophy are devised, for a basic reason.
+55. We cannot forget that every property of the principles of philosophy is devised, for a basic reason.

 56. Time is the undeniable judge of all our actions and decisions taken.